Magnetic resonance imaging and magnetic resonance spectroscopy

 Magnetic resonance imaging at the DPZ

 Since April 2015, the DPZ has an imaging center, which accommodates two magnetic resonance scanners, a cardiac catheter laboratory, offices and animal keeping facilities.
 The equipment is mainly used for research in neuroscience at the DPZ and thus ensure an optimal extension of the range of methods.
-In cooperation with the University of Göttingen, a department for functional imaging will be established in July 2015.
-Head of the new department will be Susann Boretius, who is currently Professor of Biomedical Imaging at Kiel University.
+In cooperation with the University of Göttingen, a department for functional imaging has been established in July 2015.
+Head of the new department is Susann Boretius, who was Professor of Biomedical Imaging at Kiel University before.
 The MRI- equipment consists of 3 Tesla scanners for larger non-human primates and humans, as well as a 9.4 Tesla scanners for small primates and rodents.

 With the implementation of both devices, comparisons between different species from the mouse to humans are possible.
 The scanners will not only be used by the researchers of the DPZ but also by the scientists of other research institutions of the Göttingen Campus.
 A cooperation with the German Center for Cardiovascular Disease and the German Center for Neurodegenerative Diseases is planned.
 In future, the magnetic resonance scanners will also be an attraction during DPZ tours.